New works by International Institute scholars span a range of disciplines

 Buddhist women leaders

-A new work by Stephanie Balkwill, associate professor of Asian languages and cultures and director of the Center for Buddhist Studies, “The Women Who Ruled China: Buddhism, Multiculturalism and Governance in the Sixty Century” (UC Press, open access, 2024), was released this past August.
+A new work by Stephanie Balkwill, associate professor of Asian languages and cultures and director of the Center for Buddhist Studies, “The Women Who Ruled China: Buddhism, Multiculturalism and Governance in the Sixth Century” (UC Press, open access, 2024), was released this past August.

 The book explores the life and rule of Empress Dowager Ling, one of the first Buddhist women to wield incredible influence in dynastic East Asia, against the broader world of imperial China under the rule of the Northern Wei dynasty.
 Building on largely untapped Buddhist materials, the book reveals Dowager Ling’s story as one of reinvention — of religious, ethnic and gender norms — in a rapidly changing multicultural society.